ruben2020/codequery/windows-install/README.txt

 ## Which platforms are supported?

-It has been tested on Ubuntu 32-bit and Windows XP.
+It has been tested on Ubuntu 32-bit, Windows XP and Windows 7.

-Help is welcomed to attempt ports to Mac OS and 64-bit operating systems.
+Help is welcomed to attempt ports to Mac OS and other operating systems.

 ## Is the software available in multiple languages?